dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 What we need to do is generate our index page based on constraints (like maximum articles per page) and every other page we might need, dynamically, based on how many articles we have.

-So lets go ahead and just delete `src/pages/index.js` and see what it has done to our blog.
+So let's go ahead and just delete `src/pages/index.js` and see what it has done to our blog.

 ![Broken Gatsby homepage](https://cdn.auth0.com/blog/gatsby-blog/broken-gatsby-homepage.png)